PV Ratio Formula is Profit Volume Ratio Formula

 How about an example to understand the PV Ratio?

 ABC Company is a manufacturer looking to grow its business.
 The cost of expanding a business is enormous.
-So, it’s important to know how much money you’ll be making.
+So, it’s important to know how much money it’ll be making.
 As a result, the company is interested in learning more about how their sales ratio has changed over time.

 - Sales = $10,000